 Additionally, Ohio State University has developed an online Associate of Arts Degree in Early Childhood Development and Education.
 Completion of Virtual Lab School coursework will count toward some of the AA degree requirements.
 To learn more about the AA degree program, visit this page: http://online.osu.edu/program/aaecd.

-We will provide additional information on the AA degree opportunity as it becomes available.
+Additional information on the AA degree opportunity is available here.